lucatelli/morphen_dev/README.md

 For all analysis tools, we provide a library file called `libs.py` which contains all relevant functions to be used easily with a Jupyter Notebook called `radio_morphen.ipynb`.
 ## Comandline application.
 *COMING OUT SOON*

-We are porting the iterative Jupyter Notebook to a command line interface, in which the code can be used easily, performing the most common tasks for image processing and providing outputs plots and measurements.
+We are porting the iterative Jupyter Notebook to a command line interface, in which the code can be used easily in a single run, performing the most common tasks for image processing and providing outputs plots and measurements.

 ## Basic Image Analysis
 ### `level_statistics()`
 Function to compute basic image statistics, such as total flux density and uncertain flux.
-The flux uncertainty is computed as being the flux from `$5 \times$ rms` to `$3 \times$ rms`.
+The flux uncertainty is computed as being the flux from `5*rms` to `3*rms`.